kalaksi/lightkeeper/README.md

 **User-interface is compact** and aims to keep only the most essential information visible.
 Clicking and navigating between different views is kept to a minimum.
 In case you find the GUI insufficient and need to dig deeper, you can always use a button for launching a terminal that logs you in through SSH.

-NOTE: this is currently the first release and may still have bugs.
+*NOTE: this is currently release 0.9 (and the first release) and may still have bugs and is missing some features.
+Documentation is also not yet complete.*

 <br />
 <br />